coderbyheart/coderbyheart.com/content/Talks.md

 - [Entwicklertag Frankfurt](https://entwicklertag.de/frankfurt/2016/bdd-end-end-browser-testing-mit-nodejs)
   📅 10.
 March 2016 🇩🇪 Frankfurt

-### Keynote: Wie man ein Top-Down Unternehmen in eine Netzwerk-Organisation wandelt (German)
+## Keynote: Wie man ein Top-Down Unternehmen in eine Netzwerk-Organisation wandelt

 This talk dives into the Resourceful Human way of transforming a hierarchical organization of followers into a network of entrepreneurs.